Midwest Road Trips

 On April 19, 1995, a box truck filled with fertilizer exploded in front of the Authur P. Murrah Federal Building.
 In total, 168 people died, including children staying in the building’s daycare.

-Located at NW 6th and Harvey Ave.
-Outdoor Memorial open 24 hours a day, seven days a week.
-Free to enter.
-The museum is open Monday to Saturday from 9 a.m. to 5 p.m. and Sunday from noon to 5 p.m.
-Timed entry tickets available online.
-Adult admission is $15 and students (6 to 17) along with college students is $12.
+Located at NW 6th and Harvey Ave, Outdoor Memorial is open 24 hours a day, seven days a week.
+It is free to enter.
+The museum is open Monday through Saturday from 9 a.m. to 5 p.m. and Sunday from noon to 5 p.m.
+Timed entry tickets are available online.
+Adult admission is $18, and students (6 to 17) and college students are $15.

 Myriad Botanical Garden

-Visitors can enjoy a beautifully landscaped park that is popular with locals as well as visitors.The Myriad Botanical Garden features and outdoor space with gardens with native Oklahoma plants along with a lake and stair fountain with ducks.
-The gardens can be enjoyed at night with lots of decorative lighting and there’s a free children’s garden with a playscape and water play areas.
+Visitors can enjoy a beautifully landscaped park that is popular with locals and visitors.The Myriad Botanical Garden features outdoor space with gardens with native Oklahoma plants, a lake, and a stair fountain with ducks.
+The gardens can be enjoyed at night with lots of decorative lighting, and there’s a free children’s garden with a playscape and water play areas.

 It also features an enclosed space dedicated to specialized gardens, Insomuch Foundation Crystal Bridges.
-This space offers water features, including a water fountain, along with topical plants.
+This space offers water features, including a water fountain and topical plants.

 The Boathouse District.

-The Boathouse District offers an adventure course along with a man-made white water course.
+The Boathouse District offers an adventure course and a man-made whitewater course.
 Photo Credit: Catherine Parker

 Riversport Adventures

-Located in the Boathouse District, find whitewater rafting and tubing, an adventure course and pump track (BMX riders) at Riversport Adventures.
-Addtionally, visitors will find a zip line, adventure courses along with surfing and indoor alpine skiing.
+Located in the Boathouse District, Riversport Adventures offers whitewater rafting and tubing, an adventure course, and a pump track (for BMX riders).
+Visitors will also find a zip line, adventure courses, surfing, and indoor alpine skiing.

 Where to go Diamond Digging in Arkansas